riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 Fathom works best for teams heavily invested in Zoom or Teams who need a reliable way to capture meeting content with minimal setup.
 Sales teams particularly benefit from its CRM integrations, though they'll likely find the workflow automations too basic for complex sales processes.
 The generous free tier makes it accessible for individuals and small teams.

 Granola appeals to Mac users who attend meetings across multiple platforms and prefer a less intrusive note-taking solution.
 Its ability to work offline and capture any meeting without adding a bot makes it ideal for consultants or those attending sensitive client meetings.
 However, the lack of Windows support and limited integrations make it less suitable for enterprise environments where cross-platform functionality is essential.

+## Fathom vs Granola: What do users say?

+Fathom and Granola represent two different approaches to AI meeting assistance.
+Fathom, which integrates with Zoom, Google Meet, and Teams, receives praise for its generous free plan that allows unlimited recordings with full AI summaries for 5 meetings monthly.
+Users highlight its accurate transcriptions, intuitive interface, and responsive customer service.
+The platform automatically generates summaries, action items, and can push content to CRMs.
+However, some users note that advanced features require paid plans, there's no mobile app, and it can't process external audio files.

+Granola takes a different approach as an AI notepad that runs on Mac computers and listens to meetings without requiring a bot in the call.
+Users appreciate its "set and forget" functionality that allows them to focus on conversations while still getting quality notes afterward.
+Its clean interface draws comparisons to Apple Notes for simplicity.
+The main limitations include its Mac-only availability (though Windows support is reportedly coming), lack of a mobile app, and dependency on system audio capture.

+For more information about these AI meeting tools, you can check out [Fathom's review on The Business Dive](https://thebusinessdive.com/fathom-review), [user reviews of Fathom on Capterra](https://www.capterra.com/p/276054/Fathom/reviews/), [Granola's features on their website](https://granola.ai), or read [user experiences with Granola on G2](https://g2.com).

+## FAQs
+• Would Fathom work for in-person meetings?
+What about Granola?
+Fathom does not work for in-person meetings as it "Cannot import external audio – only works for scheduled online meetings (Zoom, Google Meet, Teams)."
+Granola can partially support in-person meetings as the "Mac app can capture in-room audio locally," though it has no mobile app yet.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fathom requires integrating with video conferencing platforms (Zoom, Google Meet, Teams).
+Granola explicitly "runs on your computer (currently Mac) and listens to meetings without needing a bot in the call" and has "no bot or plugin required."

+• What do users say about the quality of transcriptions?
+For Fathom, transcriptions are "praised as quick and accurate" according to user reviews.
+For Granola, there's no specific mention of transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.